Rethinking On-policy Optimization for Query Augmentation: On-policy Pseudo-document Query Expansion

-\textbf{Training Trajectories of \oursrl.} To better understand the performance gains of our hybrid \oursrl method, we analyze its reward trajectories during training compared to the standard RL approach in~\cref{fig:reward_trajectories}.
+To better understand the performance gains of our hybrid \oursrl method, we analyze its reward trajectories during training compared to the standard RL approach in~\cref{fig:reward_trajectories}.
 These plots provide evidence for our hypotheses about the effectiveness of incorporating a pseudo-document generation structure.

 First, the trajectories validate our hypothesis that this structure effectively leverages the LLM's internal knowledge, particularly for sparse retrievers.
 In~\cref{subfig:bm25-fever-rl} and~\cref{subfig:bm25-tqa-rl} (FEVER and TriviaQA with BM25), the \oursrl policy (blue line) starts with a significantly higher average reward than the standard RL policy (red line).
-This demonstrates that the initial, zero-shot pseudo-documents are already high-quality query expansions that provide rich lexical signals for the term-based BM25 retriever. \oursrl essentially begins with a "warm start" by using the LLM's knowledge, while the standard RL method must learn to generate effective query terms from a lower baseline.
+This demonstrates that the initial, zero-shot pseudo-documents are already high-quality query expansions that provide rich lexical signals for the term-based BM25 retriever. \oursrl essentially begins with a ``warm start'' by using the LLM's knowledge, while the standard RL method must learn to generate effective query terms from a lower baseline.

-Second, the plots support the idea that \oursrl transforms retrieval into a more effective symmetric task.
-While the initial reward gap is less pronounced for dense retrievers in~\cref{subfig:dense-fever-rl} and~\cref{subfig:dense-tqa-rl}, \oursrl's reward trajectory is consistently stable and slightly higher.
-By instructing the model to generate a full document, we provide a structured learning process that is well-aligned with how dense retrievers compare semantic content.
-This superior framing allows the RL agent to optimize more effectively, leading to the better final performance observed in our results tables.
+Second, for dense retrievers (\cref{subfig:dense-fever-rl} and~\cref{subfig:dense-tqa-rl}), the initial reward gap is less pronounced, but \oursrl's reward trajectory is consistently stable and slightly higher.
+We attribute this to the pseudo-document format being better aligned with the dense retriever's input distribution: since dense encoders are trained on passage-level contrastive objectives, a generated passage provides richer semantic specification than a rewritten query, giving the RL agent a more effective starting structure to optimize.

 In essence, the training dynamics demonstrate \oursrl's synergy: it leverages a knowledge-rich starting point from prompting and then uses on-policy optimization to fine-tune this already effective generation process, leading to higher and more stable rewards throughout training.